jenkinsci/gitlab-plugin/README.md

 # User support

-If you have a problem or question about using the plugin, please create an issue in the GitHub project.
-You can also try chatting with us in #gitlab-plugin on the Freenode IRC network.
+If you have a problem or question about using the plugin, please make sure you are using the latest version.
+Then create an issue in the GitHub project if necessary.
+New issues should include the following:
+* GitLab plugin version (e.g. 1.2.0)
+* GitLab version (e.g. 8.1.1)
+* Jenkins version (e.g. 1.651.1)
+* Relevant log output from the plugin (see below for instructions on capturing this)

+Version 1.2.0 of the plugin introduced improved logging for debugging purposes.
+To enable it:
+1. Go to Jenkins -> Manage Jenkins -> System Log
+2. Add new log recorder
+3. Enter 'Gitlab plugin' or whatever you want for the name
+4. On the next page, enter 'com.dabsquared.gitlabjenkins' for Logger, set log level to FINE, and save
+5. Then click on your Gitlab plugin log, click 'Clear this log' if necessary, and then use GitLab to trigger some actions
+6. Refresh the log page and you should see output

+You can also try chatting with us in the #gitlab-plugin channel on the Freenode IRC network.

 # Supported GitLab versions